HajiEida/FitnessTracker-OOP/README.md

 # SETGRAPH Fitness Tracker

 SETGRAPH is a simple fitness tracker program written in C++.
-It helps you track your workouts, calculate BMI, and view previous workout logs.
+It helps you track your workouts, calculate BMI, and view previous workout logs. it uses most of the concepts of Object Oriented Programming.

 ## Usage